Well as my previous post was about how I had moved my personal presence I thought I would mention the move of my virtual presence too.

 Mod_Rewrite and .htaccess

-This blog is wordpress and I wanted the pretty perma-links that WordPress is capable of so http://www.mikecann.co.uk/about/ rather than http://www.mikecann.co.uk/?page=about.
-To achieve this I tried many different things before I hit on the correct solution which was to use FTP to modify the permissions on the httpdocs folder to 777 then go to the perma-links section of the WordPress settings and allow WordPress to setup .htaccess for me!
+This blog is wordpress and I wanted the pretty perma-links that Wordpress is capable of so* https://www.mikecann.co.uk/about/* rather than _https://www.mikecann.co.uk/?page=about. _To achieve this I tried many different things before I hit on the correct solution which was to use FTP to modify the permissions on the httpdocs folder to 777 then go to the perma-links section of the Wordpress settings and allow Wordpress to setup .htaccess for me!
 I then just went back and changed the permissions back to 750, simples!